-There are countless forms of junk mail and much of it contains some type of sensitive information about the recipient.
+There are countless forms of junk mail, and much of it contains some type of sensitive information about the recipient.
 If you typically just toss junk mail in the trash, you should consider shredding them instead.

 Designate a drawer or basket as the place where shred-worthy junk mail goes, and take care of it at the end of each week.
-Any credit card pre-authorizations, insurance correspondence, or mail from organizations you’re a part of should be shredded.
+Any credit card pre-authorizations, insurance correspondence, or mail from organizations you’re a part of should get shredded.

 Again, consider going paperless to cut down on unwanted mail.

 Many people toss all sorts of personal info in the trash without even thinking about the possibility of identity theft.
 The paper shredders recommended below are great options for home use.
 If you are in need of something that can handle more volume scroll down to the business shredder recommendations section.

 Fellows is a trusted brand in the office supply industry.
 The 79Ci is capable of shredding up to 16 sheets of paper with a cross-cut pattern for extra privacy.

 This model can shred CDs/DVDs, staples, paper clips, credit cards, junk mail and of course paper.
 Another great feature is the SafeSense technology that will stop the shredder if your hand or skin touches the paper opening.